 - MOSP31 The Formation of Middle Eastern Modernities

 Students will enroll in language courses in addition to their MA program course work.
 Language courses are highly recommended but the course credits do not contribute towards the completion of the MA.
-Language training is offered, in cooperation with the Arabic Department, in Arabic, Farsi and Turkish.
-These courses will continue throughout the two-year program.
+Language training is offered in Arabic, Farsi and Turkish.

 Semester Two: Elective Profile Courses